PredixDev/predix-seed/tutorials/USERAUTH.md

 4. Access any route, including the default route '*/*'.
 Notice that the browser is redirected to the authentication page.
 If the route is defined, the browser is redirected to it after successful login by the user.

-### Including the Authentication Feature in Cloud Deployment
+### Including Authentication in Cloud Deployment
 The steps above show how authentication is enabled in a local instance of the Predix UI Seed application.
-Ultimately, we want the authentication feature to be part of the production deployment.
-Follow these steps to implement such:
+Ultimately, we want the authentication feature to be part of deployments to the Cloud.
+To achieve this, perform these steps:

 1. In the *manifest.yml* file, enable services by uncommenting the *services* section, and enter the name of the UAA instance that will be used.
 For example: